 In the majority of cases for our clients, I do not believe that it's a good idea to embed YouTube videos onto your website.
 While this topic is hotly debated in the video and SEO world, I would argue that more times than not, doing so will actually drive people away from your site.
 Talk about counterproductive!

 You will find that the majority of information out there says that it is a good idea to embed YouTube videos, but those people are referring to content management systems like WordPress and Joomla.
-DSS, our proprietary CMS and inbound marketing software, has a lot more going for it than these less sophisticated systems and actually makes hosting videos extremely easy.
+DSS, our proprietary marketing automation software, has a lot more going for it than these less sophisticated systems and actually makes hosting videos extremely easy.

 Here are the top four reasons I believe you should think twice before embedding a YouTube video: